ontola/home/_posts/2019-12-15-publishing-Dutch-governmental-meetings-as-linked-data.md

 Before we joined the project, Elasticsearch was used as the source of truth and the only data store.
 It ticked the text search box, as Elasticsearch has an extremely detailed and comprehensive query-language, but it is not designed for relational database queries.
-It's not really a database and as such, it's not ACID compliant (i.e. highly resistant to corruption or data loss).
+It's not a database and as such, it's not ACID compliant (i.e., highly resistant to corruption or data loss).

-So, looking for a better store, we started off with ArangoDB, which is a NoSQL document-based graph store.
+So, looking for a better store, we started with ArangoDB, which is a NoSQL document-based graph store.
 It seemed appropriate at the time because we were working with lots of documents, all connected to each other in a graph.
 However, we found that the graph queries were taking too long to be suitable for this project.